civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 122

-  **(1)** An examiner shall, on completion of a special examination in respect of an institution, submit a report on **their** findings, and a summary of that report, to the Minister and to the board of directors of the institution.
+  **(1)** An examiner shall, on completion of a special examination in respect of an institution, submit a report on their findings, and a summary of that report, to the Minister and to the board of directors of the institution.

-> **Explanatory Note**:
-> Existing text of subsection 122(1):
-> *Existing Text*:
-> > An examiner shall, on completion of a special examination in respect of an institution, submit a report on his or her findings, and a summary of that report, to the Minister and to the board of directors of the institution.

 ### Section 48